narwhalacademy/zebra-crossing/README.md

 ### 🛫 Crossing an international border

+- **Backup before you depart and keep a copy at home** in case your devices are lost in transit.
+- **Store less information on your devices.** They can’t take what you don’t have (if your devices are seized).
+  - See scenario: `Spring cleaning for old messages and data`.
+  - 1Password users can use the app’s [Travel Mode](https://support.1password.com/travel-mode/) to remove certain passwords from the device during a trip.
+  - Remove access to data by deleting some apps and logging out of some accounts while you're on your trip.
+  - Alternatively, if the above is too time consuming but you have the funds, buy an extra phone and use that as your travel phone.
+Then, without importing from your current phone, set it up by adding apps and accounts one at a time as you need them.
+That way, you are fully aware of what is on your phone.
+But make sure to start this process at least a week before your trip, and actually use the phone as your main phone that week so you're not traveling with a suspiciously-empty device.
+- **Review your public social media profiles** as some places might check them.
+  - Archive or delete old posts that might be misunderstood.
+  - Retrain your social media algorithm a month or two ahead of time.

+- **Only take devices that you need.**
+  - Traveling for work?
+Just take your work devices and leave personal devices at home.
+  - Do you really need to bring your laptop with you?
+You can do most things on a phone or tablet these days.
+- **Be mindful of what stickers you put on your devices.** A border agent might read them the wrong way.
+- **Decide beforehand what you will do if you are asked to unlock your devices.** Searches sometimes happen as a routine part of border crossing.
-- **Turn off your devices.**
+- **Consider turning off your devices during the crossing.**
   - Storage/hard drives are only encrypted when off, *not* when they’re just in sleep mode.
   - This will also ensure that your mobile devices can only be unlocked using a pin code, which is protected by freedom of speech laws in some jurisdictions.
-- **Backup before you depart and keep a copy at home** in case your devices are lost in transit.
-- **Store less information on your devices.** They can’t take what you don’t have if your devices are seized.
-  - **1Password users can use the app’s [Travel Mode](https://support.1password.com/travel-mode/)** to remove certain passwords from the device during a trip.
-- **Be mindful of what stickers you put on your devices.** A border agent could mistake them for something suspicious.
-- **Decide beforehand what you will do if you are asked to unlock your devices.** Searches sometimes happen as a routine part of border crossing.
+- **If you keep your device on, restart it and then put it on airplane mode.**
+  - Restarting clears whatever your phone's temporary/short-term memory (cache).
+  - Airplane mode prevents random files and messsages from automatically downloading.

 - **Attach a tracking tile/tag to bags** you’re worried about.
 - **Notify your people about your flight number and arrival time.** Regularly check in with one of them at points in your journey (e.g. “They just finished scanning my bags!”).
 Have them contact a lawyer/relevant organization if you do not show up.
 - **If the process becomes uncomfortable, consider going back home for now.**  Sometimes you get unlucky and going through with it is not worth the stress.
 Tell them you are withdrawing your application, no longer want to enter the country, and want to go home.